-In this podcast episode, Derek Gallimore brought out the immersive story of Irishman Mike Grogan who, after spending many years travelling around the world, found his heart’s home on Philippine soil.
+In this podcast episode, Derek Gallimore brought out the immersive story of Irishman Mike Grogan who, after spending many years traveling around the world, found his heart’s home on Philippine soil.

 By profession, Mike is a consultant who specializes in the kaizen leadership style of management training.
 He has authored several books, with editions that are available in English, Tagalog, and Cebuano.
 Prominent among them is his self-published title 7 Reasons Why Filipinos Will Change the World.
 The well-rounded Mike, first a Chemical Engineering graduate from University College Dublin, is now also a coach, co-founder of the Rise of the Pinoy movement, and a motivational speaker who has reached out to over one thousand Filipinos.